How To Calculate Maximum Heart Rate (Without Going All Out To Measure It!)

 #3: Max Heart Rate Formula for Seniors: Tanaka Formula

-The Tanaka formula to calculate maximum heart rate is primarily designed for men and women over age 40 because the traditional 220-age formula tends to have higher errors for older adults.
+The Tanaka formula is primarily designed for men and women over the age of 40, as the traditional 220-age formula tends to yield higher errors for older adults.

 This MHR formula is 208 – (0.7 × age).